 I published my first blog post here on 9/22/2015.
-In the roughly two and a half years since then, I’ve published 177 posts.
-This one will be number 178.
+In the roughly four years since then, I’ve published 234 posts.

 That puts me over my target goal of one post each week, because that number also includes all 26 posts in my series (An A-Z Guide to Working at Home with Kids).
-Those posts were published one a weekday for a couple of weeks last summer.
+Those posts were published one a weekday for a couple of weeks a while back.

 While I’m not putting out content as often as many bloggers, I am being consistent in my posting.

 And yes, I’m putting out content consistently while I’m also homeschooling nine kids, making sure my client work gets done, and keeping the house from falling into utter disarray.